nfagerlund/eardogger-rs/README.md

 ```

 Also, need to put a dummy index.html file in the site's root dir to turn off the interposed "site almost ready!!" page that dreamhost does if you haven't uploaded anything (i guess .htaccess don't count).

+Also, you must have the `AllowEncodedSlashes NoDecode` directive set on your domain's VirtualHost, for the /mark/:url endpoint to work.
+(Note that some apache versions don't properly inherit a global value into vhosts.)
+DreamHost has this set by default, it seems, but I had to add it in my local playground.
+(On further consideration, I might want to switch the /mark/ endpoint to prefer using a query param, for more reliable compatibility in the future.)